 Gilad Peled reflects on his training at Le Cordon Bleu London

 We speak to fellow alumnus Chef Gilad Peled who studied the Grand Diplôme® at Le Cordon Bleu London between 2004 and 2005.
-He is now the Head Chef at Le Pressoir d'Argent - Gordon Ramsay’s latest restaurant in Bordeaux - which has just been awarded its first Michelin Star just months after opening.
+He is now the Head Chef at Le Pressoir d'Argent - Gordon Ramsay’s restaurant in Bordeaux - which has been awarded two Michelin Stars.

 Can you share with us your journey since graduating and how you become the head chef of “Le Pressoir d'Argent, Gordon Ramsay’s latest restaurant in Bordeaux?